-Discrimination: Conduct directed at an individual or group of identifiable individuals subjects them to treatment that creates a materially adverse impact to their employment or education because of their race, color, sex, pregnancy, gender, gender identity, sexual orientation, gender expression, religion, age, national origin, ethnicity, veteran status, disability, genetic information, military status, or any other legally protected basis.
+Discrimination: Conduct directed at an individual or group of identifiable individuals subjects them to treatment that creates a materially adverse impact to their employment or education because of their race, color, sex, pregnancy, gender identity, sexual orientation, gender expression, religion, age, national origin, veteran status, disability, genetic information, military service, or any other legally protected basis.

-(B) Harassment: Verbal or physical conduct that is directed at an gender identity, sexual orientation, gender expression, religion, age, national origin, ethnicity, veteran status, disability, genetic information, military status, or any other legally protected basis.
+(B) Harassment: Verbal or physical conduct that is directed at an identity, sexual orientation, gender expression, religion, age, national origin, veteran status, disability, genetic information, military service, or any other legally protected basis.
 This conduct must be sufficiently severe or pervasive so as to have the purpose or effect of interfering with the impacted individual's academic or work performance.